tcjcodes/nutritional-therapy-site/src/content/services/index.md

 B﻿y combining these diagnostic tools and techniques, we can piece together a clear picture of your unique health profile and determine which nutrients will best support your journey toward balance and wellness.

 ### Follow Up for Nutritional Consultation

 * 45 minute appointment: $60 per session
 * 90 minutes appointment: $105 per session

-These sessions are tailored for you.
-We will discuss your progress, revisit your goals and priorities, and use various functional evaluation assessments to refine your protocol.
-Your body is constantly trying to create balance from within.
+These sessions are personalized to meet your bio-individual needs.
+We will discuss your progress, reassess your goals and priorities, and utilize various functional evaluation techniques to fine-tune your protocol.
+Your body an innate ability to seek balance, and our approach supports this natural process.

 We ask that new clients commit to a minimum of a three-month package in order to set you up for success on your healing journey.